 Graduates Ready to Tackle Global Challenges

 All faculty members are experts in chemical and environmental engineering, and CHEE students become professionals who understand the value of using resources wisely.
 You will graduate well-prepared to work in a variety of industries, attend the best graduate schools, and perhaps most importantly, contribute to a better tomorrow.

-Professor Anthony Muscat, Department Chair
+Professor Kim Ogden, Department Chair